List of FIFA Club World Cup finals: Results by club

 Real Madrid holds the record number of victories in the competition with five.
 Corinthians remain the only club World Champion to have qualified to the competition by being the host nation's national champion.

 Results by nation

-Spain's La Liga is the most successful national league of the competition, with eight titles won.
-Brazil's Brasileirão has four titles, while England's Premier League is third with three titles.
-Italy's Serie A and Germany's Bundesliga are fourth with two titles each.
-Serie A and the Bundesliga remain the only undefeated national leagues which have had representatives play in the competition.
+Spain's La Liga is the most successful national league of the competition, with eight titles won, England's Premier League are second with five titles and Brazil's Brasileirão are third with four titles.
+Italy's Serie A and Germany's Bundesliga are fifth with two titles each.
+Serie A and the Bundesliga were the only undefeated national leagues which have had representatives play in the competition before the first edition with 32 teams in 2025.
 Argentina's Primera División carries the dubious honour of losing the most finals without ever winning the world title, with four defeats.